-More than once through my professional career I've seen the topic of suction line filtration become subject of doubt and debate.
-Believe it or not, but I still hear viewpoints of experienced technicians and engineers vary from "never" to "always".
-And when hydraulic equipment owners and operators ask about my angle on this subject, their reactions to my reasoning can range from "was blind, but now I see" to "I should like to challenge you to a duel!"
+Many times in my career I've seen the topic of suction line filtration become the subject of doubt and debate.
+Believe it or not, I still hear viewpoints of experienced technicians and engineers vary from "never" to "always".
+And when hydraulic equipment owners and operators ask about my angle on this subject, their reactions to my reasoning range from "was blind, but now I see" to "I should like to challenge you to a duel!"

-Tradition is beliefs handed down form generation to generation, and since a lot of currently active technicians have acquired most of their hydraulic knowledge through hands-on practice and colleague advice, it's perfectly natural for them to follow their company convention without question.
-So, if their mother-shop has always installed suction strainers, there is no reason for them not to follow and defend this practice.
+Tradition is beliefs handed down from generation to generation, and since a lot of currently active technicians have acquired most of their hydraulic knowledge through hands-on practice and colleague advice, it's perfectly natural for them to follow their company convention without question.
+So, if their "mother shop" has always installed suction strainers, there is no reason for them not to follow and defend this practice.

-Even one of the best sources of current technical information - the manufacturer catalogues - is no stranger to bias, and if you really want to use them in order to educate yourself in modern filtration technologies, you will have to filter out "slogans from the past" and concentrate your attention on bare facts.
-Although many brands did carefully change or even completely exclude the description of suction filtration advantages from their catalogues, you can still find phrases like:
+Even one of the best sources of current technical information - the manufacturer catalogs - is no stranger to bias, and if you want to use them to educate yourself in modern filtration technologies, you will have to filter out "slogans from the past" and concentrate your attention on bare facts.
+Although many brands did carefully change or even completely exclude the description of suction filtration advantages from their catalogs, you can still find phrases like:

-All of the above was copied from leading manufacturer websites and their downloadable catalogues, and if you like, you can easily google for the source.
+All of the above was copied from leading manufacturer websites and their downloadable catalogs, and if you like, you can easily google for the source.

 To be completely fair, let us make a list of the strong and weak points of suction filtration:

-So, when you use suction filtration what you get is - expense, shortened pump life, real risk of catastrophic pump failure if maintenance is skipped, questionable filtration and not much of anything else.
-A classic situation when the risks outweighs the benefits!
+So, when you use suction filtration what you get is - expense, shortened pump life, a real risk of catastrophic pump failure if maintenance is skipped, questionable filtration, and not much of anything else.
+A classic situation when the risks outweigh the benefits!

 But what about those suction filters?
 It kind of seems like they can actually make technical sense, because they are accessible, serviceable, capture metal particulate with magnets, and even do more than that, right?